nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Either press 'Enter' on your keyboard or click Send to execute the command.

 3. Success Message will be shown in the Result Display, and the number of matches will be shown.
+Refer to the diagram below (Figure 12):
     <br>

     ![find-command-4](images/find-command-1.PNG)